 However, the phone includes all the goodies we have earlier seen on EMUI like the power saving mode and the home screen style options.
 We also have a night light mode that spreads an amber-colored tint over the screen to assist you in reading mode.

 As per the company claim, the phone comes with Power Saving 6.0 technology that enhances the endurance of the phone.
 Other than that the phone provides pretty basic and ordinary functions for being a cheap device.

-Huawei Y5 Prime 2018 performed decently in moderate usage test until we had to switch between apps which caused lags and hiccups in the phone.
-If you play music in the background, switching between apps may cause lags which disrupt the music.
+Huawei Y5 Prime 2018 performed decently in a moderate usage test until we had to switch between apps which caused lags and hiccups on the phone.
+If you play music in the background, switching between apps may cause lags that disrupt the music.

 Minimizing multiple apps, updating apps on the Play Store and even setting up the phone caused slight hiccups.
-Even on moderate use it exhibits lagging behavior moving on to be frozen at a stage where the screen blacks out for a couple of seconds.
+Even on moderate use, it exhibits lagging behavior that increases to a stage where the screen blacks out for a couple of seconds.

 The most annoying thing was that the phone had to be restarted time and again just because it got stuck every time we minimized an app and opened another slightly heavy app simultaneously.
 Google chrome failed to load web pages smoothly, and Google Play constantly lagged when downloading or updating apps.

 The earpiece works as the phone’s main speaker which fails to deliver the sound we expected.
 Being an entry-level device, Huawei Y5 Prime 2018 is going to be inevitably used for media consumption, the maker should have provided with at least a dedicated bottom-firing speaker.

 Huawei Y5 Prime 2018 comes with a 3020 mAh battery, and with low-end internals we expected the battery to last longer than its older sibling, Y7 Prime 2018.